Shalom and welcome!

 I look forward to hearing from you, and we can start the process of building together the right trip for you.

 Israel's climate is characterized by much sunshine, with a rainy season from November to April.
-Total annual precipitation ranges from 20-30 inches (50-70 cm.) in the north to about an inch (2.5 cm.) in the far south.
+Total annual precipitation ranges from 20-30 inches (500-1200 mm) in the north to about an inch (100-200 mm) in the far south.
 Regional climatic conditions vary considerably: hot, humid summers and mild, wet winters on the coastal plain; dry, warm summers and moderately cold winters, with rain and occasional light snow, in the hill regions; hot, dry summers and pleasant winters in the Jordan Valley; and semi-arid conditions, with warm to hot days and cool nights, in the south.

 The scarcity of water in the region has generated intense efforts to maximize use of the available supply and to seek new resources.
 In the 1960s, Israel’s freshwater sources were joined in an integrated grid whose main artery, the National Water Carrier, brings water from the north and center to the semi-arid south.
 Ongoing projects for utilizing new sources include cloud seeding, recycling of sewage water and the desalination of seawater